-At that sound I carefully moved my bike to the far right of the bike path, and moments later a 60 something woman who could have been my mom, gracefully past me on her beautiful retro Schwinn as if it were the Battlestar Galacticta gliding by an inferior cargo vessel.
+At that sound I carefully moved my bike to the far right of the bike path, and moments later a 60 something woman who could have been my mom, gracefully passed me on her beautiful retro Schwinn, as if it were the Battlestar Galacticta gliding by an inferior cargo vessel.

 This was one of those few “ah-ha” moments that come around once in a blue moon.
 I think the one prior to this may have been 13 years ago when I crawled under a large rhododendron bush while gardening on a busy street corner in Massachusetts, and wound up being spell bound for 45 minutes whilst watching a toad patiently wait for its prey, fixate and focus intently on it when discovered, and then unleash its tongue like the whip of Indiana Jones.
 That was a spiritual experience for me as I learned to slow down and be fully aware of my immediate surroundings, and all that is to say these moments don’t come along very often these days.